csbl-usp/fcoex/README.md

 ```

-It is also possible to install from source code using devtools
+It is also possible to install the current, development version from source code using devtools.

+Modifications from version on Bioconductor:

+* fc@adjacency returned previously a trimmed version of the adjacency matrix.
+Now it returns a full, weighted adjacency matrix.
+* fc@adjacency_trimmed now returns the trimmed adjacency matrix.

 ```